-Diwali is India’s largest and most widely celebrated Hindu holiday of the year and is also known as the “festival of lights.”
-The festival gets its name from the rows of clay lamps that Indians light outside their homes to protect themselves from spiritual darkness.
-The festival is celebrated in October or November, alternating from year to year (dependent on the position of the moon), and is held over five days.
+Diwali is India’s largest and most widely celebrated Hindu holiday of the year, and is also known as the “festival of lights.”
+The festival gets its name from the rows of clay lamps that locals light outside their homes to protect themselves from spiritual darkness.
+The festival is celebrated in October or November, alternating from year to year depending on the position of the moon.

-- By Plane: You’ll arrive in Delhi at the Indira Gandhi International Airport and there are two terminals (T3 and T1D) that are over 8 km apart, so make sure to budget time to get around, especially if you have a connecting flight to catch.
-International arrivals will arrive at terminal T3.
+You’ll arrive in Delhi at the Indira Gandhi International Airport, and there are two terminals (T3 and T1D) that are over 8 km apart, so make sure to budget time to get around; especially if you have a connecting flight to catch!
+International flights will arrive at terminal T3.

-- By Train: The Delhi Metro Airport Express Line connects the airport to the heart of the city as well as neighbouring suburban towns.
-The Airport line is fully integrated now with the local Delhi Metro and the same Smart Card works on both.
-Once you arrive at a Delhi Metro station in the city, you can use Uber, hail a radio or black and yellow cab or catch a rickshaw to wherever you’ve chosen to stay.
-It’s a good idea to buy a Delhi Metro Smart Card that you can load with a few hundred rupees to get further discounts and save yourself the time of waiting in lines to charge your card.
-The card can be purchased at the Airport Express station as you are leaving T3.
-Note that you can travel far distances for less than a dollar USD!
+The Delhi Metro Airport Express Line connects the airport to the heart of the city, as well as neighbouring suburban towns.
+The Airport line is fully integrated now with the local Delhi Metro, and the same Smart Card works on both.
+Once you arrive at a Delhi Metro station in the city, you can use Uber, hail a radio or black and yellow cab, or catch a rickshaw to wherever you’ve chosen to stay.

-- By Bus: There are local buses that travel to a few nearby destinations including some major railway stations, bus stops and suburbs.
-If you don’t speak the local language, the bus can be a difficult to navigate experience.
+There are local buses that travel to a few nearby destinations including some major railway stations, bus stops, and suburbs.
+However, if you don’t speak the local language, the bus can be challenging to navigate.
 Often times you’ll find that taxis are your best (and most affordable) option for travel within India.

 Locations to keep in mind include the neighbourhoods of Gulmohar Park, Haus Khaz village, and Saket, New Delhi.
 That being said, as long as you’re close to Delhi’s landmarks or bustling city centres, you will never be too far from the action.